 Keep track of your subscriptions

-Whether you are a business or consumer make sure you are keeping track of your subscriptions.
+Whether you are a business or a consumer, ensure you are keeping track of your subscriptions.
 I’ve been in several situations where businesses had so many subscriptions that weren’t even being used.
-That of course also does not leave a good taste for the consumer.
+That, of course, also does not leave a good taste for the consumer.

-Some companies even send you an email letting you know that your subscription is about to expire just in case you wanted to renew it or cancel it if the product is no longer of use.
-Certainly that can cost you some revenue as a company if more people than not do cancel the product but it can also earn you goodwill from the customer base.
-More importantly I would ask myself why people aren’t using the product.
-From there make product updates
+Some companies even send you an email informing you that your subscription is about to expire just in case you want to renew or cancel it if the product is no longer in use.
+Certainly, that can cost you some revenue as a company if more people than do not cancel the product, but it can also earn you goodwill from the customer base.
+More importantly, I would ask myself why people aren’t using the product.
+From there, make product updates.

 How to get started

 I’m a big fan of having ongoing relationships with companies that make my life easier and that get me value.
 I want to have a subscription with them.

 And sometimes I’m annoyed when I’m shopping, and I can’t order something as a subscription.
 That happens on Amazon from time to time when it’s a product I would have to re-order down the road but it’s not offered that way.